n-hien/n-hien/README.md

 - 👋 Hi, I’m Hien
 - 👀 I’m interested in learning new things, travel and cooking
 - 🌱 I’m currently learning Machine Learning and Data Analyse
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for internships and student job
-- 📫 How to reach me ...

 <!---
 n-hien/n-hien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.